 These factors combine to present the biggest problem in finding the right paddle board for you.
 The amount of noise out there just overwhelms a lot of people and they kind of give up and buy whatever board gets the highest "rating" on a monetized review site or shows lots of 5-star customer reviews, not realizing the amount of behind-the-scenes maneuvering that was involved in creating the appearance of a hugely popular product.

-They end up with an at best average board kit that is likely overpriced for its quality level and isn’t ideal for their particular needs.
-At worst the board ends up in a landfill before the summer even ends because actually getting warranty and support in the event of an issue is nonexistent.
+These buyers end up with an, at best, average board kit that is likely overpriced for its quality level and isn’t ideal for their particular needs.
+At worst, the board ends up in a landfill before the summer even ends because actually getting warranty support in the event of an issue is not likely.

-The companies that have been most insistent in self-promotion through these mass influence methods have been sold to investment companies with a singular focus on rapid sales growth.
-This has resulted in a troubling level of product defects due to rushed production and cost-cutting and has led to several product recalls, with unfortunate buyers forced to return or destroy their boards and even wait for months for replacements from the manufacturer.
+The companies that have been most active in self-promotion through these aggressive online advertising and social influence methods have been acquired by investment companies and publicly traded corporations that have no prior connection to paddle boarding and are beholden to their investors to produce a high return on their investments.
+The resulting focus on short term profit-taking has led to a troubling level of product defects due to rushed production and cost-cutting and a spate of product recalls affecting the most highly promoted paddle board brands, with unfortunate buyers forced to return or destroy their boards and then wait for months for replacements from the manufacturer.

-In this article, we share our methods of choosing a board that is the right fit for you, while ensuring that you are in a better position to understand the key factors to consider when choosing an inflatable SUP.
+In this article, we share our reliable 8-step method for choosing a board that is the perfect fit for you, while ensuring that you are in the best position to understand what factors to consider when choosing an inflatable SUP.

 If you have found this article, you are already ahead of the curve by taking the time to utilize the information on our site.
 Fortunately, there are specific steps you can take to narrow down your buying choices and sources of information available to help you make an informed decision on which inflatable SUP to buy that best meets your specific needs.